Alfiausa/Finding-Fibonacci/README.md

-# Finding-Fibonacci
+ShellLearn
-Final Project "Finding Fibonacci" Golden Ration application in Art and Finance
+Final Project "ShellLearn" - interactive dashboard for kids to learn letters and numbers.